 When you 1st begin renting an instrument for your student, the reasons were:

-Here is another strong point to consider, BEFORE paying off your child's instrument:an upgrade, or the next step up, from your child's sutudent or beginning instrument!
+Here is another strong point to consider, BEFORE paying off your child's instrument:Let your child try out one of our upgrades, or step ups!